metal3-io/metal3-io.github.io/_posts/2020-06-18-Metal3-dev-env-BareMetal-Cluster-Deployment.md

 kubectl get bmh -n metal3 -w
 ```

 > We can see the live status of the node being provisioned.
-As mentioned before `bmh` is short representation for `BareMetalHosts`.
+As mentioned before `bmh` is the short representation of `BareMetalHosts`.

 ```console
 kubectl get Machine -n metal3 -w